Hamlabs/ArcticTracker-ESP32/README.md

 * Webserver.
 Used for setup.
 * Interface with GPS.
 * LCD display, button handler, etc..
+* Firmware upgrades over the air (OTA).

+A updated PCB layout is produced and is currently being tested.
-There is still some stuff to port or re-implement from the first version of the tracker like interfacing to radio, APRS stuff. etc. We also need some re-work of the hardware (mainly a re-design of the PCB).
+There is still some stuff to port or re-implement from the first version of the tracker like interfacing to radio, APRS stuff. etc.